RazerMoon/strips/README.md

 2. I want to see can I improve some of the flaws in Kermout's system (sorry Kermout, nothing personal).
 3. I want to see can I eventually make a system as good as Salad's.

 Accomplishing the first goal is being done already, the second goal is in progress.
-The third goal is gonna take a *long* time and likely a full move to NodeJS or Go, integration with Socket.io is be very likely.
+The third goal is gonna take a *long* time and likely a full move to NodeJS or Go, integration with Socket.io is very likely.

 * Using [AviationAPI](https://github.com/iccowan/AviationAPI_WWW) for Airport Information.